 The services concession is personal, non-assignable (neither against payment nor for free) and applies for a limited period, but is renewable.
 It may be withdrawn at any time in accordance with the provisions of Article 35 sexies if the conditions required to obtain it are no longer being met or the obligations set out in the specifications are not being met.

-When the Audiovisual Authority becomes aware, either of its own volition or through a complaint, of a breach by a concession holder or a services concession holder of a provision of: (1) the Electronic Media Law; (2) one of the regulations adopted pursuant to the Electronic Media Law; or (3) the concession or services concession specifications, it will invite the operator to provide an explanation within one year of the breach occurring.
+When the Audiovisual Authority becomes aware, either of its own volition or through a complaint, of a breach by a concession holder or a services concession holder of a provision of (1) the Electronic Media Law, (2) one of the regulations adopted pursuant to the Electronic Media Law or (3) the concession or services concession specifications, it will invite the operator to provide an explanation within one year of the breach occurring.
 Depending on the seriousness of the breach, it may impose disciplinary sanctions ranging from a reprimand to a fine of up to €25,000.
-If, subsequently, the operator does not comply with the Electronic Media Law or if it commits a repeat offence within six months of the imposed sanction, it may be fined up to €50,000.
-If the operator is a services concession holder, the Audiovisual Authority may propose the temporary suspension or withdrawal of the services concession and the government will ultimately decide on the sanction.
+If, subsequently, the operator does not comply with the Electronic Media Law or commits a repeat offence within six months of the imposed sanction, it may be fined up to €50,000.
+If the operator is a services concession holder, the Audiovisual Authority may propose the temporary suspension or withdrawal of the services concession, and the government will ultimately decide on the sanction.
 The operator can appeal against the decision of the Audiovisual Authority to the Administrative Tribunal.
 The administrative judge may make a final decision and validate or reject the appeal.

 In addition, in accordance with the Frequency Bands Law, in Luxembourg or on board a ship, boat, aircraft or any other medium subject to Luxembourg law, frequency bands may not be used without the prior authorisation of the Minister in charge of the management of frequency bands, who allocates frequency bands according to an allotment and frequency band allocation plan.
 The assignment of frequency bands is recorded in a public ledger called the frequencies register, which provides information on the obligations associated with frequency bands.
 Access to this register may be limited at the discretion of the Minister in charge of frequency bands.

 The obligations of the frequency licence holder are, among other things, to: (1) provide a service or use a type of technology for which frequency rights have been granted, including, where applicable, coverage and quality requirements; and (2) establish the technical and operational conditions necessary to avoid harmful interference.
 Failure to fulfil these obligations carries the penalty of a fine, which can be up to €25,000 for legal persons.
-The Minister may also temporarily or permanently withdraw the frequency licence.
+The Minister in charge of frequency bands may also temporarily or permanently withdraw the frequency licence.
 The maximum fine may be doubled in the event of a repeated offence.